almeidacavalcante/taniarascia.com/backup/bkp-posts/2017-01-09-how-to-use-the-command-line-for-apple-macos-and-linux.md

 > My terminal background is dark.
 Yours might be white or blue or different depending on what you're using.
 This is simply a personal preference, which we can learn to change later.

-Just as I was "in" the `taniarascia` folder in Google Chrome and Finder, I'm currently "in" the same folder via the command prompt/terminal.
+Just as I was "in" the `almeidacavalcante` folder in Google Chrome and Finder, I'm currently "in" the same folder via the command prompt/terminal.
 I'm going to prove this by typing `pwd` into the terminal, then pressing enter. `pwd` stands for **Print Working Directory**, and will show me exactly "where I am" at any point.

 Here's what I type.